18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

   - Building and testing public facing sites and tools

+The government will review the submissions as a whole.
+As a result, the quoter may choose multiple projects to demonstrate separate functional experience areas, and should use the project narrative to highlight those areas.

 Based on responses, quoters will be evaluated based on how confident the Government is in terms of the quoters experience in similar relevant projects to determine its ability to execute future call orders.